xxxbf0222/LlamaDeck/README.md

 It is noticed that not all implementations supports all these args from [llama2.c](https://github.com/karpathy/llama2.c).
 And due to the nature of different implementations, different ways/formats are used to pass these args.

-So for each selected image to run, `llama-gym` will automatically detect its supported args and drop out those unsupported.
+So for each selected image to run, `llama-deck` will automatically detect its supported args and drop out those unsupported.
 Then it convert args you set into correct format, put it to correct position (in a command to run the implementation) and finally pass them to inplementation inside the image.
 This operation is done inside each running container.

 [Back to Shortcuts](#shortcuts)